vonHimik/NarrativeGeneratorForTwine/README.md

 * Fantasy - Dragon Age - Kill the antagonist / all enemies - cunning, aggressive
 * Fantasy - Generic fantasy - kill the antagonist / all enemies - cunning, aggressive
 * Detective - kill the antagonist / all enemies - evidence can be found 100% - cunning, aggressive

+## Program work

+When the setting is completed, it is necessary to press the "Start" button.
+The program will start its work.

+To start the generation process, some of the settings must be specified mandatory.
+These include the choice of setting, the choice of the type of agent's goals and the selecting of the path for outputting the resulting files.
+If something from this list is not performed, then the "Start" button will not be available for clicking.

+In the process of work, the program will inform about its current state in a special window in the lower left corner.
+Also, when selecting settings, this window will display brief descriptions of each of them.

+Also, during the generation process, may occur events that require the user's attention.
+In these cases, the program will notify about them using pop-up windows.
+Such events include, for example: error notifications, a request to restart in case of unsuccessful generation, and in case of successful generation, at its end, a clarification of whether it is required to generate the resulting file of a certain type, or to proceed to the next stage.

 ## Visualization (Graphviz)